 Approximately three months before Election Day, the Department of Elections begins working with the City’s ballot printing and assembly vendor to prepare vote-by-mail (VBM) packets.
 Each VBM packet includes a bilingual ballot (English and Chinese, Spanish, or Filipino), an instructional insert, a postage-paid return envelope with a barcode linked to the recipient’s registration record (this allows for the envelope to be tracked while protecting the secrecy of the voted ballot inside), and an “I Voted” sticker.
-All registered voters in California will receive VBM packets automatically for all elections held in 2021.

 Beginning approximately five weeks before Election Day, Department of Elections’ employees begin conducting rigorous testing of all of San Francisco’s ballot processing equipment.
 This process, called “Logic and Accuracy Testing,” ensures that the equipment is counting the votes for each ballot contest accurately.
 Throughout the testing process, a “Logic and Accuracy Board,” comprised of San Francisco registered voters, observes this testing and verifies test results against hand tallies.

 To find out more or join the San Francisco Logic and Accuracy Board, contact firstname.lastname@example.org.

 Approximately 45-60 days before Election Day, VBM packets are delivered to all registered military and overseas voters via email, fax, or mail, according to each voter’s preferred delivery method.

 Approximately 29 days before Election Day, the United States Postal Service (USPS) begins delivering VBM packets to all local registered voters.
 By law, VBM packets cannot be forwarded, so if a VBM packet is returned as “undeliverable”, the Department of Elections will flag the voter’s registration record as “inactive” and attempt to notify the voter.